BitsAndDroids/FlightConnector-Rust/README.md

 The application is structured to run on Windows and Linux.
 Linux is only usable for development purposes.
 All SimConnect logic has been excluded when using Linux.

 - Navigate to the root folder of your project
-- *Run in your terminal (or the terminal of your editor): npm i
+- *Run in the root of the project (or the terminal of your editor): npm i
-- Run in your terminal (or the terminal of your editor): npm run tauri dev
+- Run in the root of your project (or the terminal of your editor): npm run tauri dev
-- The application will launch

 \* This only has to be done when you start the application for the first time or when packages have been changed/added (in the package.json file)